San Diego Itinerary Ideas from 1 to 3 Days (+ Maps & Tips)

 Needless to say, this is a much more relaxed way to see the best of San Diego in one day without having to worry about navigating the busy traffic or looking for where to park your car at each of the attractions.

-Practical information: There is ample parking in downtown San Diego, and rates can vary from $8-$36 dollars a day.
+Practical information: There is ample parking in downtown San Diego, but rates vary a lot.
 It might pay off to research and reserve your parking online in advance.

-To help you plan your day in San Diego without a car, I made a map indicating all the places mentioned in the itinerary above.
+To help you plan your day in San Diego without a car, we made a map indicating all the places mentioned in the itinerary above.
 Take a look below!

 2 Days in San Diego